-Cervical traction suture procedure with LEEP increases complete lesion excisions
+Cervical traction suture procedure with loop electrosurgical excision procedure increases complete lesion excisions

 Jacob Bornstein, Dor Shahar

-Department of Obstetrics & Gynecology, Galilee Medical Center and Bar-Ilan University Faculty of Medicine - Nahariya, Israel.
+Department of Obstetrics & Gynecology, Galilee Medical Center and Bar-Ilan University Faculty of Medicine, Nahariya, Israel

+Financial support:

+Conflict of interest:

+Word counts:

+Précis:

-Abstract:
+Abstract: 229

+Text: 2839

+Number of figures:

+Number of tables:

+IRB status:

+Correspondent:

+Précis

+Abstract

-Introduction: The proximity of the cervix to adjacent tissues may lead to unintentional injuries to the vagina, bladder and rectum.
-Therefore, we introduced the use of a cervical traction suture technique that keeps the cervix away from the surrounding tissue, and allows for manipulating it during the excision.
-Over the years, we found that the traction suture might increase the rate of complete excision of CIN.
+Introduction: The proximity of the cervix to adjacent tissues may lead to unintentional injuries to the vagina, bladder, and rectum during surgery.
+Therefore, we introduced the use of a cervical traction suture technique that keeps the cervix away from the surrounding tissue and allows for manipulating it during the excision.
+We found that the traction suture might increase the rate of complete excision of cervical intraepithelial neoplasia.

-Objectives: Evaluating the effectiveness of the technique in increasing the prevalence of complete lesion excisions and reducing the incidence of unintended injuries of loop electrosurgical excision procedure of the transformation zone (LEEP).

-Study design and methods: A retrospective comparative analysis of patients who have undergone LEEP.
-The study population included 66 patients: 33 patients with a traction suture and 33 without a traction suture.
+Objectives: Our aim was to evaluate the effectiveness of the suture technique in increasing the prevalence of complete lesion excisions and reducing the incidence of unintended injuries during the loop electrosurgical excision procedure of the transformation zone (LEEP).
+A retrospective comparative analysis was conducted of patients who have undergone LEEP.
+The study population included 66 patients: 33 with a traction suture and 33 without a traction suture.

 Results: The prevalence of complete lesion excisions was 93.3% among patients undergoing LEEP with a traction suture and 72.7% in women without a traction suture.
-The incidence of Unintentional adjacent organs injuries was 12.1% in women with traction suture and 18.2% in women without a traction suture.
+The incidence of unintentional injuries to adjacent organs was 12.1% in women with a traction suture and 18.2% in women without a traction suture.

-Conclusions: Using a cervical traction suture along with LEEP can serve as an effective way to increase the prevalence of complete lesion excisions, and possibly for reducing the prevalence of unintended injuries of LEEP.
-LEEP procedure is the method recommended and preferred by most physicians for the treatment of high grade CIN.
+Conclusions: Using a cervical traction suture along with LEEP can effectively increase the prevalence of complete lesion excisions and possibly reduce the prevalence of unintended injuries.
+The LEEP procedure is the method recommended and preferred by most physicians for the treatment of high-grade cervical intraepithelial neoplasia.

-Introduction:
+Introduction